Measuring ROI of Paid Advertising in Higher Education

 Reporting and Sharing Insights from Digital Marketing Campaigns

-Now that you have benchmarks and reporting coming in from the campaigns, it’s time to decide which metrics to share with your stakeholders.
+Now that you have benchmarks and reporting coming in from the enrollment marketing campaigns, it’s time to decide which metrics to share with your stakeholders.
 From bounce rates to queries to traffic percentages, there are many different digital marketing metrics that can be tracked, analyzed, and reported on.
 While a vast pool of metrics offers great potential for insights, not all of these metrics will be relevant to your current campaign goals.

 There are three primary goals for creating insightful reports: